 Incremental clock test mode allows the program to step through the controller sequences by issuing TDV instructions.
 This feature allows the diagnostic program to take snapshots of controller and device responses to normal operating sequences.
 Each TDV with an X'F' device address advances the sequence one step.
-All other TDV device addresses operate in the normal test mode as described in the section "TDV Instruction in Test Mode", below.
+All other TDV device addresses operate in the normal test mode as described in the section "TDV Instruction in Test Mode", later in this chapter.